SB 553: Read the Plain Language of the Statute….Or…”Do You Understand the Words That Are Coming Out of My Mouth?”

 Do you understand the words coming out of my mouth???!!!

-Posted on September 24, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Session Law 2013-397 and tagged Administrative Law Judge, DHHS, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Senate Bill 553, Session Law 2013-397.
+Posted on September 24, 2013, in Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases and tagged Administrative Law Judge, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Senate Bill 553, Session Law 2013-397.
 Bookmark the permalink.
 3 Comments.